 For admission to the honours chemistry course in Science, the applicant must complete at least eight level III units, of which at least four must be in Chemistry.
 Students who, at the beginning of their third year are already interested in taking honours in chemistry, are advised to seek guidance from the School about the most appropriate subject to accompany the level III Chemistry units.

-Prospective Honours students in the Pure and Applied Chemistry course should seek guidance before choosing their elective subjects in final year.
+Prospective Honours students in the Pure and Applied Chemistry course should seek guidance before choosing their final year elective subjects.

 CHEMISTRY TEXTBOOKS